Information for International Students

 Prospective students must follow the steps outlined below in order:

-- Prospective student submits an application to the intended SPD program.
+to the intended SPD program.

 - a.
 Applicant will receive an email from Stony Brook University Visa and Immigration